Gaming For Heroes Bro-B-Q

 “It’s a dual event which is what makes it cool,” said Michael Snyder, a volunteer with Active Heroes that leads the Gaming For Heroes initiative.
 “People coming in from Louisville get to see what this new program has to offer and at the same time we’re raising money online and informing people about Active Heroes.”

 Snyder said Gaming For Heroes began when his PS4 gaming community, Remnants of an Empire, hosted a 22-hour online gaming marathon and raised $1500 that went to support Active Heroes programs.
+Then follow with casino players from starslots.com and other online casino community.
 The number 22 was decided upon because at the time veteran suicides were averaging 22 per day.
 The stream had more than 1,000 unique viewers during the event.
 Now, Snyder wants to do an event locals can participate in.
 Thus, a barbecue and an online live stream.

 “It was so successful we decided to do more,” Snyder said.
 “Why not do something awesome and turn this into something bigger?”